 Did you know that our brains are more plastic in the year after our babies are born, than any other time in our adult lives?
 Amy and Lori Mihalich-Levin often share the same soapbox about how parenthood grows our leadership muscles.
 And they are passionate about sharing the neuroscience research that backs up this claim.

 Thank you, Lori Mihalich-Levin with Mindful Return, for interviewing Amy Henderson on a recent blog post.
 Amy shares about her working mother journey, why the sleep-deprived fog of so-called “baby brain” actually helps new parents' brains develop, the top message Amy hopes readers of her new book "Tending" will take with them, and her number one piece of advice for working parents.

-Amy is grateful to be featured in this book, and in the Fortune article, about how motherhood can make us better at work.
-It is absolutely true, but only if we have the support we need.
+Amy is grateful to be featured in this book, and in the Fortune article, about how motherhood can make us better at work, but only if we have the support we need.

 2020 has proven that there is no future of work without supporting working parents.
 We can take a few pages from Norway's book because doing the right thing can be good business.